30 DIY Indoor Herb Garden Ideas

 Teacup and Saucer Planters

 Get ready to go thrift shopping and snatch up some teacup and saucer finds.
-These planters are classy and easy to make with just a little potting soil and some herbs.
-They also look lovely on a windowsill or gracing a kitchen counter in the sunshine.
+These planters are classy and easy to make with a little potting soil and some herbs.
+They also look lovely in a windowsill or gracing a kitchen counter in the sunshine.

 Peg-Board and Coffee Mug Planters

-Using regular peg-board and peg-board hardware, you can easily make this an attractive part of your kitchen, and you can use the pegboard to organize and store more than just your herbs.
+Using regular peg-board and peg-board hardware, you can easily make this an attractive part of your kitchen, and the pegboard can be used to organize and store more than just your herbs.
 Check here for additional details.

 Spice Drawer Herb Planter